Hiking the Narrows in Zion National Park - What to Expect and Tips

 • Amenities: trash, water, dump, picnic table, fire ring, flush toilets, NO showers.
 Year-round amenities.

-• 95 Electrical sites are available for $30 a night.
-Tent sites are available for $20 a night
+• 95 Electrical sites are available for $45 a night, non-electric sites are $35 a night.

 • No generators allowed